Lizzardis/Rasp-Pi-Hosts/README.md

 The single host file comes to over 120MB blocking a whole range of different domains ranging from simple adverts, all the way to phishing servers.

-For what it's worth, and to make sure I remember next time, when editing the hosts file, I started by manually looking through for any recurrent top-level domains & making a note of them.
-Once I'd got a few, I'd then CTRL+F in Notepad++, navigate to the "Replace" tab & input the following into the "Find What" box: `.*(nameoftopdomainhere.com)` & then making sure to put "$1" in the "Replace With:" box.
-This allowed me to quickly, albeit kind of dirtily, remove hundreds of sub-domains at once, leaving behind nothing but multiple lines of the actual domain.

-Ordering the lines A-Z by going to "Edit" > "Line Operations" > "Sort Lines Lexicographically Ascending" & then going back into "Edit" > "Line Operations" then "Remove Duplicate Lines" to take care of the multiple top-level domains left behind, leaving only the 1 domain in the list.
-This must have been done a *DOZEN* times, to take the overall number of lines down from over 2 Million, to just over 1.3 Million.
+Ordering the lines A-Z by going to "Edit" > "Line Operations" > "Sort Lines Lexicographically Ascending" & then going back into "Edit" > "Line Operations" then "Remove Duplicate Lines" to take care of the multiple instances of the same domain.

 With this in mind though, this host file is mainly just a copy of certain hosts which aren't regularly updated, but which could disappear due to neglect or deletion.
 I thought it best to have the list of domains for things such as "SmartTVAds", which I doubt is going to be regularly updated.